FNNDSC/pflog/README.md

 weather_model(arg1, arg2)
 ```

-which will log the execution time of the function to the `pftelDB`.
+which will record the execution time of the function to the `pftelDB`.
 Note that the `%timestamp` in the `event` field `boston-%timestamp` will be parsed at runtime with as a `pftag` string and appropriately substituted.
+The `log = 'Weather prediction execTime'` is simply an optional logging string that is also written to the log event.
 Equivalently one could do

 ```python
 @tel_logTime(